mohammedchakir/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 ### Description

-This is a distributed web infrastructure that atttempts to reduce the traffic to the primary server by distributing some of the load to a replica server with the aid of a server responsible for balancing the load between the two servers (primary and replica).
+This architecture features a distributed web infrastructure designed to mitigate traffic on the primary server by offloading some tasks to a secondary, replica server.
+This is facilitated through a load-balancing server that allocates workload between the primary and replica servers.

-### Specifics About This Infrastructure
+### Infrastructure Details

-- The distribution algorithm the load balancer is configured with and how it works.<br/>The HAProxy load balancer is configured with the *Round Robin* distribution algorithm.
-This algorithm works by using each server behind the load balancer in turns, according to their weights.
-It’s also probably the smoothest and most fair algorithm as the servers’ processing time stays equally distributed.
-As a dynamic algorithm, *Round Robin* allows server weights to be adjusted on the go.
+- **Load Balancing Algorithm**: The HAProxy load balancer employs the Round Robin algorithm, which systematically allocates server requests in a sequential and equitable manner, based on server weights.
+This dynamic approach allows for real-time adjustments in server weighting.
-- The setup enabled by the load-balancer.<br/>The HAProxy load-balancer is enabling an *Active-Passive* setup rather than an *Active-Active* setup.
-In an *Active-Active* setup, the load balancer distributes workloads across all nodes in order to prevent any single node from getting overloaded.
-Because there are more nodes available to serve, there will also be a marked improvement in throughput and response times.
-On the other hand, in an *Active-Passive* setup, not all nodes are going to be active (capable of receiving workloads at all times).
-In the case of two nodes, for example, if the first node is already active, the second node must be passive or on standby.
-The second or the next passive node can become an active node if the preceding node is inactive.
+- **Load Balancer Configuration**: The HAProxy facilitates an Active-Passive configuration, differing from Active-Active setups where workloads are evenly distributed across all nodes.
+In this scenario, not all nodes are concurrently active, with passive nodes ready to take over should the active node become unavailable.
-- How a database *Primary-Replica* (*Master-Slave*) cluster works.<br/>A *Primary-Replica* setup configures one server to act as the *Primary* server and the other server to act as a *Replica* of the *Primary* server.
-However, the *Primary* server is capable of performing read/write requests whilst the *Replica* server is only capable of performing read requests.
-Data is synchronized between the *Primary* and *Replica* servers whenever the *Primary* server executes a write operation.
+- **Primary-Replica Database Dynamics**: In this setup, the Primary server handles both read and write operations, while the Replica server is limited to read-only tasks.
+Synchronization occurs following write operations on the Primary server.
-- The difference between the *Primary* node and the *Replica* node in regard to the application.<br/>The *Primary* node is responsible for all the write operations the site needs whilst the *Replica* node is capable of processing read operations, which decreases the read traffic to the *Primary* node.
+- **Application Role of Nodes**: The Primary node manages all write-related tasks for the site, while the Replica node is tasked with read operations, thereby reducing the read load on the Primary node.

-### Issues With This Infrastructure
+### Infrastructure Challenges

-- There are multiple SPOF (Single Point Of Failure).<br/>For example, if the Primary MySQL database server is down, the entire site would be unable to make changes to the site (including adding or removing users).
-The server containing the load balancer and the application server connecting to the primary database server are also SPOFs.
+- **Single Points of Failure**: Multiple vulnerabilities exist, such as the potential for site dysfunction if the Primary MySQL database is down, affecting site modifications.
+Additionally, the server hosting the load balancer and the application server linked to the primary database are also critical points.
-- Security issues.<br/>The data transmitted over the network isn't encrypted using an SSL certificate so hackers can spy on the network.
-There is no way of blocking unauthorized IPs since there's no firewall installed on any server.
+- **Security Concerns**: Without SSL encryption, data transmission is vulnerable to interception.
+The absence of firewalls across servers further exacerbates the risk of unauthorized access.
-- No monitoring.<br/>We have no way of knowing the status of each server since they're not being monitored.
+- **Lack of Monitoring**: The absence of a server monitoring system means there is no real-time awareness of each server's status.